php-repos/phpkg-documentations/getting-started.md

 bash -c "$(curl -fsSL https://raw.github.com/saeghe/installation/master/install.sh)"
 ```

-By running this command, Saeghe will be installed on your home directory.
+By running this command, it will be installed on your home directory.

 ## Add GitHub token

-Saeghe needs a GitHub token to read repositories.
+A GitHub token is required to read repositories.
 You can generate a token by following this [link](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
-Then you can use the following command to add it to Saeghe:
+Then you can use the following command to add it to credentials:

 ```shell
 saeghe credential github.com {your-github-token}
 ```

-Now Saeghe is ready to use.
+Now it is ready to use.

 ## Usage

 ### Initialize your application

-Using Saeghe is very easy.
 First, make your application's directory and change your current directory to it:

 ```shell
 mkdir my-application && cd my-application
 ```

-Next run Saeghe `init` command to create the required files and directories:
+Next run the `init` command to create the required files and directories:

 ```shell
 saeghe init